EricTerrell/L-System-Greenhouse/README.md

 ![L-System Greenhouse](https://www.ericbt.com/uploaded_images/L-System%20Greenhouse%202.png "Eric's Twig")

+# Sample L-System Greenhouse Files

+Open the sample files in the release to generate some striking images.
+They're in the "Sample L-System Greenhouse Files" folder.

 # Requirements

 L-System Greenhouse runs on Windows or Linux.
 It could be easily updated to run on Apple OSX machines.